dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 - Which individual stations share similar behavioural traits across different cities -> used hierarchical clustering using an agglomerative strategy (bottom–up approach)

+- selected a metric to measure the similarity between station vectors -> distance metric based on the dynamic time warping (DTW) algorithm (Berndt and Clifford1994) = technique for finding the optimal alignment of two temporal sequences - also uses a 1-h Sakoe–Chiba band (1978)